Vikms95/react-cv-application/react-cv-application/planning/notes.md

 - Can avoid using 2 functions for submit and resubmit since both share the same logic(i did the implementation on getArrayToAdd)

-- Find a way to insert the newly edited property to the previous index
+- Find a way to insert the newly edited property to the previous index(splice?)

 - Make specific part of the page printable :https://stackoverflow.com/questions/12997123/print-specific-part-of-webpage